 12. Phreatophytes are plants adapted to arid conditions by growing long roots which obtain water from underground reserves.
 The mere presence of these plants indicate a stable supply of underground water and such knowledge has been applied by digging wells close to them.
 Examples are the mesquite (Prosopis), cottonwood tree (Populus) and California fan palm (Washingtonia filifera).

-13. Saprophytes or saprophytic crops, refers to the mushrooms.
+13. Saprophytes or saprophytic crops refer to the mushrooms.
 They are not plants but fungi which have no green tissues.
 Their natural habitat consist of the dead or decaying organic matter from which they obtain their food.

 Knowledge of their natural habitat has been put into use in their commercialized production.
 Mushrooms are grown on organic substrates such as banana leaves, rice straws and other plant leaves, saw dust and logs.